Fall is a season that’s full of so much vibrance and color, which is why I love these fall cocktails!

 Ingredients: sparkling wine, honey, balsamic vinegar, apple juice, cinnamon, nutmeg, clove, vanilla, pears, brown sugar

 A hot toddy is an Irish drink made of liquor, honey, herbs, and spices.

 Served hot, it is usually consumed during cold weather to cap off the night or to soothe symptoms of cold and flu.

 This variation of the Irish classic is extra special, thanks to apple cider.

-It’s not too sweet, not too bitter, just perfectly delicious.
+This Moscow mule is not too sweet, not too bitter, just perfectly delicious.

-Most cocktail recipes call for several ingredients; not this one.
+Most cocktail recipes call for several ingredients; but not this one.
 The apple cider bellini only requires three ingredients.

 Despite it being basic, it matches the quality of any cocktail on this list.

 Made with apple cider, apple vodka, and sparkling wine, this cocktail delivers full fall flavors with a punch.